nathanael-fijalkow/TheoretiCS_doc/editors.md

 Please let me know today, if at all possible, whether you will be able to provide a review or not, by replying to this email.<br/>
 </div>

-It is very important that you send the email, because reviewers will *not* be notified automatically when you click "Allow to edit the reviewing".
-Also, the Episciences system does not manage a deadline or reminders once you have allowed to edit the reviewing.
-Once the reviewer confirms acceptance of the invitation, *please post a comment* on the article page to clarify that they accepted and what the deadline is, so other editors and the editors-in-chief can see it.
+Once the reviewer confirms that they agreed, *please post a comment* on the article page to clarify that they accepted and what the deadline is, so other editors and the editors-in-chief can see it.

 #### Inviting a Phase 2 reviewer